rakhimov/scram/doc/description.rst

 #.
 Output a graphing dot file per fault tree. *Probability input is optional*
 #.
 Instantiate the analysis.
    Create the fault trees for the analysis.
 #.
-Find minimal cut sets. *Probability input is optional*
+Find minimal cut sets or prime implicants. *Probability input is optional*

    - Cut-off probability for cut sets. *Unused*
    - Maximum order for cut sets for faster calculations.